 In the years preceding the global financial and economic crisis the steady increase of bank deposits at the BNB reflected both BNB policy and the increase of financial intermediation in the economy.
-From 2004 to 2007 BNB introduced a number of measures aimed at curbing the rapid credit expansion which took place during that period and at building counter-cyclical buffers in banks.
-One of the macro-prudential tools implemented in this period was the increase to the banks' short-term liquidity requirements which entailed broadening the deposit base for the calculation of minimum reserve requirements and increasing the rate from 8 to 12 per cent.
-In late 2008 and early 2009 the reduction of the minimum reserve requirements rate provided liquidity to banks at the time of a contraction in global liquidity.
+From 2004 to 2007, the BNB introduced a number of measures aimed at curbing the rapid credit expansion which took place during that period and at building counter-cyclical buffers in banks.
+One of the macroprudential tools implemented in this period was the increase to the banks' short-term liquidity requirements which entailed broadening the deposit base for the calculation of minimum reserve requirements and increasing the rate from 8 to 12 per cent.
+In late 2008 and early 2009, the reduction of the minimum reserve requirements rate provided liquidity to banks at the time of a contraction in global liquidity.
 Changes to the banks' reserves at the BNB also affect the level of international reserves.
-In the period running from 2009 to 2014 the changes to the banks' reserves reflected not only the heightened savings rate of domestic economic agents and the increasing confidence in the banking system, but also subdued credit demand and the banks' policy of managing their assets.
+In the period running from 2009 to 2015, the changes to the banks' reserves reflected not only the heightened savings rate of domestic economic agents and the increasing confidence in the banking system, but also subdued credit demand and the banks' policy of managing their assets.
 Banks managed their liquidity by reducing their foreign liabilities, investing in foreign assets, purchasing Government securities and holding excess reserves at the BNB.
 These developments have resulted in a positive balance of net foreign assets of banks since August 2013.
 Since 2012, Bulgarian banks have increased their excess reserves and funds on settlement accounts in the TARGET2 BNB payment system as part of their overall deposits at the BNB.
-Substantial reduction of banks' balances in TARGET2 BNB was observed since the third quarter of 2013 as improvements in the international money markets took place and new investment opportunities emerged.
-Recently, Bulgarian banks reacted to the negative interest rate on ECB's deposit facility by significantly increasing their excess reserves.
-The reduction of banks' balances in TARGET2 BNB contributed to the decline in banks' deposits at the BNB on an annual basis over the period between December 2013 and November 2014.
+Substantial reduction of banks' balances in TARGET2 BNB was observed since the third quarter of 2013.
+After the introduction by the ECB of a negative interest rate on the ECB's deposit facility and on bank accounts in TARGET2 in June 2014 (thereby charging a higher rate for the balances in TARGET2 of participating non-euro area central banks), Bulgarian banks significantly increased the excess reserves on their accounts with the BNB.
+The daily volatility of excess reserves also increased as Bulgarian banks tried to explore any short-term opportunity for a higher yield.